ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Features and Fixes
 {: #v183-features-and-fixes}

-- Resolves Windows installer vulnerability for Secure Gateway Client UI Password
+- Resolve Windows installer vulnerability for Secure Gateway Client UI Password
-- Resolves unexpected behaviour when configure Secure Gateway Client UI port and password
+- Resolve unexpected behaviour when configure Secure Gateway Client UI port and password
-- Resolves the error when generating logs
+- Resolve the error when generating logs
 - Add the startup option to define the reconnect attempts
 - Add `addtional startup option` field to the auto-start config
 - Add proxy support for the gateway authentication request to port 443